leafspark/AutoGGUF/README.md

 View the list of supported languages at [AutoGGUF/wiki/Installation#configuration](https://github.com/leafspark/AutoGGUF/wiki/Installation#configuration) (LLM translated, except for English).

-To use a specific language, set the `AUTOGGUF_LANGUAGE` environment variable to one of the listed language codes.
+To use a specific language, set the `AUTOGGUF_LANGUAGE` environment variable to one of the listed language codes (note: some languages may not be fully supported yet, those will fallback to English).

 ## Known Issues